 A testimony of Wacław B. (S 72/67, 27 January 1973):

-“Personally, I saw only an execution of people of Jewish nationality.
+“With my own eyes, I saw only an execution of people of Jewish nationality.
 Two adult [people] and one child – a boy.
 I found out they were doctors who escaped the Jewish ghetto in Łomża and were hiding in the village.
 They were taken to the police station in Miastkowo.
 It was in the second half of June.
 Two military policemen led the aforementioned people in the direction of the Cendrowizna forest.
 The adults had their hands tied together and the child was running. […].
 One military policeman carried a spade and the other one a rifle. […] I saw them placing the Jews in front of the old trenches.
 They shot one person in the back of the head and because they were tied together, the first person pulled the other one and both fell into the ditch.
 Then [the policemen] shot again to finish them off.
 I mostly remember the child’s attempt to escape.
 One of the military policemen shot him like a hare.
 Then he took the child by the leg, pulled him towards the ditch and threw him in.”

 The same witness described it again in these words: